Prerequisites

 When you're logged into the Google Analytics platform, look for these clues to help you determine if you're using UA or GA4:

-- If you're using UA, you'll see a blue notification at the top of your account that states UA will no longer be processing new data after July 1, 2023.
+- If you're using UA, you should see a blue notification at the top of your account that states UA stopped processing new data on July 1, 2023.
 If you previously dismissed the notification, it will no longer appear.

 - If you set up a Google Analytics account before October 14, 2020, then you're likely using UA.
 Otherwise, you're likely using GA4.